 I am an economist doing research in labor and public economics.
 Presently I am a researcher at The Danish School of Education, Aarhus University.
 From Fall 2021 I will join the UDDanKvant research center at Copenhagen University.

 My research focus on drivers of social mobility and education outcomes, and relations between education and firm performance.

-In the academic year 2018-2019 I was a Visiting Fellow at the Harvard Kennedy School of Government, and in Fall of 2019 a Visiting PhD Fellow at CEBI, University of Copenhagen.
-I have also presented my research at the OECD, and been a consultant for The World Bank.
+I was a Visiting Fellow at the Harvard Kennedy School of Government in the academic year 2018-2019, and a Visiting PhD Fellow at CEBI, University of Copenhagen, in the Fall of 2019.
+In 2016-2017 I worked as a Short Term Consultant for The World Bank.

 Refugees and Intergenerational Mobility

 Screening and Peer Effects in Apprenticeship Programs (with Shaun Dougherty)

 Firm Innovation and Continuing Education.
 Eriksen J. & J. R. Holm (2021).
 In Globalization, New and Emerging Technologies, and Sustainable Development – The Danish Innovation System in Transition, Routledge.